kritoke/nimacademy/content/docs/basics.md

 Unlike most languages you can use both snake case and camel case, they are interchangeable:

 ```
+var
-var snake_case_variable = "this is the same as snakeCaseVariable"
+  snake_case_variable = "this is the same as snakeCaseVariable"
-var camelCaseVariable = "this is the same as camel_case_variable"
+  camelCaseVariable = "this is the same as camel_case_variable"
 ```

 If you need to use the same word as a reserved keyword, you can use stropping by adding backticks: